ariopulse/Ario-Enhancement-Proposal/ACEP-Python.md

 <h2 style="color:rgba(50,84,108,255)">New Line</h2>

 - End of a Python code should have one new line
+- Between imports and functions and classes should have two new lines
-- Between imports and codes should have one new line
+- Between imports and raw codes should have one or two new lines
 - Between classes should have two new lines
-- Between each method or each function should have one new line
+- Between each method or each function in a class should have one new line
-- Between classes or functions and main body should have two new line
+- Between classes or functions and main body should have two new lines
+- Between each functions should have two new lines
 - In the body of methods and functions or in the main body one new line should be used to separate block of related codes
+- Between init docstring and should have one new line(if code starts with imports or raw codes) or two new lines(if code starts with functions or classes)

 ```python
 # Acceptable Newline: